 In its landmark 1975 decision, now referred to as "Mount Laurel I," the NJ Supreme Court ruled that developing municipalities have a constitutional obligation to provide variety and choice of housing types affordable to low- and moderate-income households.
-In its 1983 "Mount Laurel II" decision, the NJ Supreme Court extended the regional fair share obligation to all municipalities with any "growth area" as designated in the State Development Guide Plan (NJDCA 1978) and determined that each municipality would have to establish its fair share obligation.
+In its 1983 "Mount Laurel II" decision, the NJ Supreme Court extended the regional fair share obligation to all municipalities with any "growth area" as designated in the State Development Guide Plan (NJDCA 1978) and determined that each municipality would have to establish its fair share obligation and provide zoning strategies to create a realistic opportunity for fulfilment of the fair share obligation.
 Mount Laurel II also gave developers, under appropriate circumstances, the opportunity to secure a builder's remedy.
 A builder's remedy is a litigation tool that grants a developer the right to develop what is typically a multi-family development on land that was not zoned to permit the use or the residential density desired by the developer, provided a "substantial" percentage of the homes are reserved for low and moderate income households.
 Lawrence seeks to avoid this possibility and has already taken substantial steps to do so.